Pittsburg, California: History

 Originally settled in 1839 as Rancho Los Méganos, the area of almost 10,000 acres was issued to Californios Jose Antonio Mesa and his brother Jose Miguel under a Mexican Land Grant by then Governor Juan Bautista Alvarado, one of the final land grants issued prior to the formation of California as a state.

-In 1849, during the California gold rush, Colonel Jonathan D. Stevenson (from New York) bought Rancho Los Méganos for speculation, and laid out a town he called "New York of the Pacific". future General William Tecumseh Sherman laid out the first network of streets on the west side of town.
+In 1849, during the California gold rush, Colonel Jonathan D. Stevenson (from New York) bought Rancho Los Méganos for speculation, and laid out a town he called "New York of the Pacific".
+Lieutenant William Tecumseh Sherman, future General of the Army, laid out the first network of streets on the west side of town.
 The area was the midway stopping point for schooners traveling from San Francisco to the gold country further inland.
 Fishing, farming, and cattle raising for the hide and tallow industry were the major economic activities during this time.

 In 1859, with the discovery of coal in the nearby town of Nortonville, the place became a port for coal.
 The Black Diamond Coal Mining Company commenced operations, building the Black Diamond Coal Mining Railroad to Nortonville.
 Steam powered engines moved coal cars down the tracks along present day Railroad Avenue to the waterfront docks that came to be called "Black Diamond Landing."
 The boom ended in 1885, and the company moved to Washington Territory to work a new claim.

 In the 1870s, commercial fishing took hold, and the Black Diamond Cannery was established at the foot of Los Medanos Street.
 By 1882, a network of ten canneries was formed along the Sacramento Delta.
 An industry was born with fishermen, packing plants, boat builders and the like dominating the local waterfront for the next 80 years.
 The town boasted the largest Delta fishing community in the state, made up primarily of Sicilian immigrants, the families of which have remained in the area for generations.
 In 1957, the State of California closed down the Sacramento Delta to commercial fishing, ending the area's industry.

 In 1900, C.A.
 Hooper purchased the land grant and gave birth to many manufacturing ventures, beginning in 1903 with the creation of the Industrial Center of the West.
 Hooper secured additional capitalization and provided property for the Columbia Steel Company, which, in 1910, opened its California steel plant in the town with one foundry and a crew of 60 employees.
 It made steel castings for the dredging, lumber and shipping industries.